muety/anchr/README.md

 Anchr is a useful little helper or toolbox or the like for common tasks on the internet.
 It comes with an [Android App](https://github.com/n1try/anchr-android) for Anchr link collections.

-ℹ️ The official hosted version, formerly available at [anchr.io](https://anchr.io), has been **discontinued**.
-To use Anchr, you will need you own, self-hosted instance from now on.

-🛡 This software is not actively maintained anymore.
-Several dependencies are outdated and potentially vulnerable.
-We recommend to not expose your Anchr instance to the public internet.

 ![](https://anchr.io/i/9w5si.png)

 ## 🗒 What does it do?